Shrey719/Krypton/README.md

 Krypton OS is an incredibly lightweight unix-based web OS

 # Features
-- Full x86_64 support
+- DNF support (kinda)
+- UV 3 w/ adblock
-- Assembly support
+- Downloading apps
+- A package manager
-- syscalls
+- A rootfs (kinda)
-- A terminal
+- A file system (but the wrappers sometimes kill themselves)
-- The ability to load and create apps, with 4 major types: Javascript, assembly/x64, Html, and Proxed web apps (similar to electron)
+- A javascript terminal (regular one coming soon i promise, once i sort out /bin/sh/dnf and.. the rest of the stuff that goes in /bin/sh

 # TODO
-- Add a sandbox for the terminal
-- Add linux commands for the terminal
+- Sandbox the terminal
-- Add cdn loading compatibility for apps
+- Make js terminal only availible in developer mode
+- Make developer mode
-- Make Apps look better
+- Make OOBE
-- Add tabs for UV
-- Finish custom computer architecture stuff
-- Add syscalls and proper binaries
+- Make apps use a database instead of being hardcoded
+- Finish the shell and finish all javascript things that go in /bin/sh
+- Make the filesystem editable to the end user without developer mode (but make it use the fs wrapper & limit rootfs editing)